glibsonoran/Plush-for-ComfyUI/README.md

 ### Updates:
 1/8/23 @6:00pm PST *Version 1.15*
 *  **Version 1.15, adds a new UI field: 'prompt_style' and a 'Help' output to the style_prompt node**
-* 'prompt_style' lets you choose between:
+* **prompt_style**: lets you choose between:
-    * 'Narrative' - A prompt style that is long form creative writing with grammatically correct sentences.
+    * **Narrative**: A prompt style that is long form creative writing with grammatically correct sentences.
 This is the preferred form for Dall_e
-    * 'Tags' - A prompt style that is terse, a stripped down list of visual elements without conjunctions or grammatical phrasing.
+    * **Tags**: A prompt style that is terse, a stripped down list of visual elements without conjunctions or grammatical phrasing.
 This is the preferred form for Stable Diffusion and Midjourney.
-*  'Help': Attach a text input display node to get explanations of the various UI fields in style-prompt
+*  **Help**: Attach a text input display node to get explanations of the various UI fields in style-prompt
 *********************
 1/7/23 @4:07 PST
 *  **Two new switch utility nodes added** Both switches allow you to use text primitives in their multiline configuration.
 One is a 3 => 1 output switch for multiline text, the other a 3 => 1 output for multiline text and image.